+44 (0)1509 649 504

-All large companies and Limited Liability Partnerships (LLPs) as defined under the Companies Act 2006 must comply with the requirements of Streamlined Energy and Carbon Reporting.
+All large companies and large Limited Liability Partnerships (LLPs) as defined under the Companies Act 2006 must comply with the requirements of Streamlined Energy and Carbon Reporting.
 Large companies and LLPs meet two of the three conditions below:

 • Annual turnover of £36 million or more

 • Balance sheet total assets of £18 million or more

 Book a time to talk about what SECR, the UK Government’s Streamlined Energy and Carbon Reporting requirement, means for your organisation.
 Bring your concerns to our experienced consultants.